 As we’ve already mentioned, there is plenty to do outside of the parks.
 A few years ago, we wouldn’t have recommended much time in Disney Springs but now the area has become worthy of an afternoon or evening with interesting shopping and some great dining options.
 There’s also bowling, a movie theater and a few other entertainment options.
 If you enjoy late nights, Disney Springs is typically open after the parks close.

 Typhoon Lagoon and Blizzard Beach, Disney World’s water parks, are really well themed and are fun to spend a day in if you want a break from the theme parks.
 We prefer Typhoon Lagoon between the two of them as it has an incredible wave pool and the theme is top-notch.
-Some hotels have outstanding pools and if you are staying at a deluxe then a water park might not be worth your time, but it is a fun additional option for your Disney World vacation.
+Some resorts have outstanding pools and if you are staying at a deluxe then a water park might not be worth your time, but it is a fun additional option for your Disney World vacation.

 The resorts, specifically the Deluxe resorts, are all fun to walk around and have great pools if you are staying there.
 Most resorts have some quality dining options, as well.
 Animal Kingdom Lodge, the Boardwalk, and Wilderness Lodge are my favorite resorts to walk around.